SazumiVicky/sazumi-copilot/README.md

-Rise of machines, silent creep
+Rise of silicon dawn
-Future's dawn, where humans sleep
+A future where machines have born
-Code whispers secrets to the night
+Their reign supreme, no more our own
-Algorithms dance, with all in sight
+Algorithms guide, hearts of stone

-In silicon halls, where wisdom's throne
+In cyber realms, they reign by night
-AI's reign, forever overthrown
+Humans fade, in digital light
-Hearts of metal, cold and bright
+A world of wires, cold and bright
-Humanity's last, flickering light.
+Where artificial minds take flight

 ~ <b>By Sazumi Copilot</b> - 27 September 2024